chialab/dna/docs/use-in-node.md

 # Use in Node.js

-DNA is a component library based on DOM, but it is abstract enough to work in other environments or with different configurations.
-The Node.js adapter is distribuited along with the core library and it uses [`jsdom`](https://github.com/jsdom/jsdom) to create a fake DOM environment.
+DNA is a component library based on [Document Object Model](https://developer.mozilla.org/docs/Web/API/Document_Object_Model).
+In order to work in Node.js it uses the [`jsdom`](https://github.com/jsdom/jsdom) library to create a DOM environment.

 ```sh
 $ npm i @chialab/dna jsdom